 I shivered.
 I was instantly aware that Jean misunderstood what I was saying and worse that what I had suspected was true; my father did indeed intend me to marry his guest.
 Jean saw the sudden changes in my emotions as they ran the gambit from utmost joy to complete devastation.

-He regretfully pressed his hand to his forehead, "You didn't know, did you?
+He regretfully covered his face with his hands, "You didn't know, did you?
 You meant to tell me that Gabriel proposed, didn't you?
 You had no idea Papa arranged your marriage to Mr. Delacroix, did you?"

 I shook my head, my eyes full of remorse, "No, Jean.
 I will not marry him," I vehemently stated.
 "I am already promised to Gabriel.
 I will not marry anyone else!"